jlug331221/WebCrawlingApplicationTesting/README.md

 ### Web crawling based testing

 We show that web crawling based testing is application specific.
-Testers have to manually configure the webcrawler for each web application and then they can perform test case generation.
+Testers have to manually configure the webcrawler for each web application and then they can perform test.

 **web-crawler.py** is a sample of a crawler program that extracts features from a web form